To me, ‘content strategy’ is a new phrase for some older concepts, repackaged to meet the expectations of a new time.

 - How will the content management system (CMS) function, so that writers and editors can work with it?

 - Backend information architecture: where is data stored and what (if any of it) is manually retrievable?

 Even for the backend content strategist, my definition holds; in previous years, he or she might have been called an ‘information architect’.

 So what do you do?

-I also manage the publishing schedule for that content – and I look closely at how a core concept (for example, my current company’s commitment to providing local travel advice) should filter through channels and content types.
+I also manage the publishing schedule for that content – and I look closely at how a core concept should filter through channels and content types.

-For example: if we publish a series of destination tips from a local Brooklyn expert, should it be in text?
+For example: if you were a travel brand publishing a series of destination tips from a local Brooklyn expert, should it be in text?
 Are we publishing it on our own website, through Apple News, or both?